-The Computational Media Lab is helmed by founder and director Dhiraj Murthy (Ph.D, University of Cambridge), who joined the Journalism and Sociology faculties at UT Austin after 3 years as a Reader of Sociology at Goldsmiths, University of London.
-This is Murthy’s third ‘think tank’: He also co-directed the Centre for Creative & Social Technologies at Goldsmiths and founded the Social Network Innovation Lab at Bowdoin College.
+The Computational Media Lab is helmed by founder and director Dhiraj Murthy (Ph.D, University of Cambridge), Associate Professor of Journalism and Sociology at UT Austin.
+He also co-directed the Centre for Creative & Social Technologies at Goldsmiths and founded the Social Network Innovation Lab at Bowdoin College.
 His research targets many of the same areas analyzed in this lab, including social media, digital research methods, race/ethnicity, big data quantitative analysis and virtual organizations.
 He wrote the book on Twitter.
+He has authored nearly 50 peer reviewed articles, papers and proceedings.

 Joseph Jai-sung Yoo is a Ph.D candidate at the University of Texas at Austin’s School of Journalism.
 He received his B.A. from Kyung Hee University in South Korea and his M.A. from UT-Austin.
 Yoo has worked as a newspaper reporter for two companies, and his research focuses on the implications of sports in society and the role of opinion leaders in social media —especially their agenda-setting effects and how those they lead followers to reinforce or change their own beliefs.
-His dissertation examines the role of opinion leaders in Twitter issue networks, and he is currently researching the way audiences responded on Twitter to NFL player Colin Kaepernick’s social protest.
+His dissertation examines the role of opinion leaders in Twitter issue networks.
 His research skills include analyzing statistical data by utilizing R, SPSS, AMOS and SAS to conduct regression analysis, as well as structural equation modeling and social network analysis.

 Arnold Dongwoo Chung is a second-year PdD student in UT’s Stan Richard School of Advertising and Public Relations.
 His research interests include consumer and brand behavior on social media platforms and the e-word of mouth effect.
 Through his research, he hopes to uncover truths about the dynamics of social media and build advertising and marketing strategies to improve communication on social media.